mbaraa/mbaraa.com/files/blogs/fixing-nvme-ssd-problems-on-linux.md

 ### The Problem

-Most NVMe SSDs have a power saving mode called APST (Autonomous Power State Transition) in which if sat properly the drive will suspend at some periods of time to save power, while the computer is on, on suspend and hibernate it turns off to save more power, but that's not the case.
+Most NVMe SSDs have a power saving mode called APST (Autonomous Power State Transition) in which, if sat properly the drive will suspend at some periods of time to save power, while the computer is on, on suspend and hibernate it turns off to save more power, but that's not the case.

 The thing is, that some drives are programmed to ignore this power switching, and with the default kernel parameter of 100,000µs i.e 0.1s, that is the drive's timeout before going back from power saving mode, in which causes the drive to stay in the power saving mode, and freezes, which is bad, and can occur after a very short time from boot up (if there weren't much IO operations)